 - Deliver 5-star service to get that 5-star review.
 Part of that is making sure to send photos through Rover at least once a day.
 If it’s a dog walk, drop-in visit, or day care stay, you’ll simply send a Rover Card through the app.

 About Booking and Getting Paid on Rover

 Because pet safety is our number-one priority (and yours too), our Terms of Service require you to book through Rover.
-Booking on the site keeps your personal information secure and gives you a bunch of great benefits, including access to 24/7 support, a dedicated team of Trust & Safety specialists, and premium insurance for dogs in your care.
+Booking on the site keeps your personal information secure and gives you a bunch of great benefits, including 24/7 support, ongoing resources to build your business, and the Rover Guarantee.

 How to Understand Search Rank and Performance Scores

 Now that you know a bit about how to get and book your first request, we want to give some background about how pet owners will find your profile.
 It all boils down to your search rank:

 - Search rank is… search rank = where your profile lands in a dog owner’s search results.
 The higher your search rank, the more likely you are to get requests.
 We also take your preferences and availability into account when a dog owner searches.
 That way, even if you don’t show up on the first page, you’re more likely to get requests that are right for you.